wcfrobert/fkit/doc/README.md

 ## PM Interaction Analysis

-`fkit.section.Section.run_PM_interaction(fpc, fy, Es)` - Run PM interaction analysis in accordance with assumptions within ACI 318-19.
+`fiberkit.section.Section.run_PM_interaction(fpc, fy, Es)` - Run PM interaction analysis in accordance with assumptions within ACI 318-19.
 Note that PM interaction analysis is **fiber-independent**.
 In other words, the **fiber material properties defined earlier does not matter** as all concrete fibers are converted to exhibit rectangular stress-blocks behavior and all rebar converted to elastic-perfect-plastic.
 Returns a dataframe of (P, M) interaction curve coordinates

 * fpc: float
   * concrete cylinder strength